AkshatSood/DLNLP_assignment_24/README.md

 ### Task D - Fine Tune (with LoRA) and Evaluate Models
 Similar to Task C, Task D aims to fine tune the models by employing LoRA.
 Instead of focusing on the *query* matrices, Task D focuses on training the *key* matrices.
 This can make the model more or less sensitive to specific features in the input data.
 This is useful in tasks where certain input features need to be emphasized or suppressed.

+### Task E - Fine Tune (with Rank Stabalised LoRA) and Evaluate Models
+Similar to Task C, Task E aims to fine tune the models by employing LoRA but with rank stablisation which has been proven to improve the effectiveness of LoRA.

 ## Results

+The fine tuning time and relevant metrics have been listed below.
+For each task (i.e., A, B, ..., E) all three models have been used (1 = BERT, 2 = DistilBERT, 3 = RoBERTa, such that A1 means task A using BERT) along with both sets of the training arguments (*v1* and *v2*, such that B1.1 means task B using BERT and training arguments *v1*)

 ## Setup and Execution